SauletTheBest/PREPARING-HIGH-QUALITY-X-RAY-IMAGES-FOR-AI-BASED-DIAGNOSTIC-SYSTEMS-/README.md

 ## 🚀 How to Reproduce
 1. Download mannually notebook.
 2. Open `notebooks/xray.ipynb`.
 You might though Google Colab.
-4. Download datasets ([LINK TAP TAP](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database?)), upload to your google disk and upload to your RAM memory(google colab) update the path in the notebook.
+3. Download datasets ([LINK TAP TAP](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database?)), upload to your google disk and upload to your RAM memory(google colab) update the path in the notebook.
-5. Run all cells to see the transformation from Raw to Enhanced images.
+4. Run all cells to see the transformation from Raw to Enhanced images.
+5. Not working?
+Write me 😎

 ## 📊 Key Results
 Preliminary results show an improvement in visual clarity for lung structures.